red5pro/streaming-html5/src/page/sm-test/castlabsStreamManagerProxy/README.md

 - `environment`: The environment on castLabs DRMtoday account that your encrypted stream resides.
 - `merchant`: The merchant account within DRMtoday where the stream resides.
-- `user`: The user account under the `merchant` account that has access to the stream.
-- `session`: The session related to the stream.
-- `encryption type`: The type of DRM encryption used on the stream (such as `WideVine`, `FairPlay`, etc.).
+- `encryption scheme`: The type of DRM encryption used on the stream (such as `WideVine`, `FairPlay`, etc.).
-- `key id / iv`: The key id or iv id value to be used in decryption.
-This should be provided to you by the `merchant`. _Currently this is a `base64` stream._
+- `key id / iv`: The key id and iv id values to be used in decryption.
+These should be provided to you by the `merchant`. _Currently this is a `base64` stream._

 > It is not the intent of this document to describe the `DRMtoday` platform.
 Please refer to their documentation for more information.